vncsleal/coin/DEVELOPER_GUIDE.md

 ## 🎯 Project Overview

-The Expense Tracker is a full-stack Next.js application built with TypeScript that provides:
+The Cutia is a full-stack Next.js application built with TypeScript that provides:
-- **Personal expense management** with categories and budgets
+- **Personal income and expense management** with categories and budgets
 - **Advanced shared expenses** with multiple splitting methods
 - **Friends system** for user relationships
 - **Settlement tracking** with payment workflows